 Did you know that sugar, particularly glucose, is the main energy source for the body?

-In spite of the hype of the Keto Diet, burning fat is way too labor-intensive for your body.
+Burning fat is extremely labor-intensive for your body, so it depends on the sugar stored in your liver and muscles.
 You have to go into starvation mode in order to burn fat.
 And if you stay there without supporting your hypothalamus, your metabolism will lower.
-And that means when you finally eat again, you’ll put weight on fast.
+This means that when you finally eat again, you’ll put weight on fast.

 You can’t fool your hypothalamus.
-But you can support it so it does it’s best job at keeping your hormones in balance and you healthy.
+But you can support it to keep your hormones in balance and you healthy.

-Healthy glucose metabolism is key to staying energized and fit.
-It’s all about the perfect balance between the hormone partners – Insulin and Glucagon.
+Healthy glucose metabolism is the key to staying energized and fit.
+It’s all about the perfect balance between the hormone partners – insulin and glucagon.

 Your pancreas produces insulin in response to how much glucose (sugar) is floating around in your blood.
-The more sugar, the more insulin your pancreas has to make.
-If your blood sugar stays high as in the case of type two diabetics, your pancreas gets worn out and stops making enough insulin to lower your blood sugar.
+The more sugar you have, the more insulin your pancreas has to make.
+If your blood sugar stays high, as is the case with type two diabetics, your pancreas gets worn out and stops making enough insulin to lower your blood sugar.

-If your pancreas makes too much insulin then your blood sugar becomes too low – called hypoglycemia.
+If your pancreas makes too much insulin, then your blood sugar becomes too low.
+This is called hypoglycemia.

-The symptoms of hypoglycemia are more obvious than hyperglycemia (too high blood sugar).
+The symptoms of hypoglycemia (low blood sugar) are more obvious than hyperglycemia (high blood sugar).
 When your blood sugar is too low, you feel shaky, break out in a cold sweat, you may feel dizzy or light-headed, can’t focus or have brain fog, and become irritable.
-Eating sugar resolves the symptoms quickly but you better follow the rescue sugar with protein and fat or your blood sugar will bottom out again.
+Eating sugar resolves the symptoms quickly, but you better follow the rescue sugar with protein and fat, or your blood sugar will bottom out again.

 Chronic hypoglycemia can lead to a worn-out pancreas and type two diabetes.

 Insulin’s job is to escort glucose into your cells.
 Your cells have little organelles called mitochondria that use glucose to make energy.
-Insulin locks into your cell’s insulin receptor sites which opens gateways for glucose to enter your cells.
-When insulin receptors are sensitive to insulin they not only unlock gateways for glucose but also for amino acids, fatty acids, and water.
+Insulin locks into your cells’ insulin receptor sites, which open gateways for glucose to enter your cells.
+When insulin receptors are sensitive to insulin, they not only unlock gateways for glucose, but also for amino acids, fatty acids, and water.

-And then with the release of all that stored sugar, your pancreas must release enough insulin to escort the sugar into your cells.
+With the release of all that stored sugar, your pancreas must release enough insulin to escort the sugar into your cells.
 Your pancreas is constantly monitoring your blood sugar levels.
-If you keep them stable, your pancreas doesn’t have to work that hard and you’re less likely to develop insulin resistance and type two diabetes.
+If you keep them stable, your pancreas doesn’t have to work that hard, and you’re less likely to develop insulin resistance and type two diabetes.

-One of the best ways to prevent your sugar from bottoming out is to be sure every meal is balanced.
+The best way to prevent your sugar from bottoming out is to eat balanced meals.
+This means: